Kurento/kurento/source/tutorials/java/module-pointerdetector.rst

 Java Module - Pointer Detector Filter
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on a `WebRTC`:term: video communication in mirror (*loopback*) with a pointer tracking filter element.
+This web application consists of a `WebRTC`:term: video communication in mirror (*loopback*) with a pointer tracking filter element.

 .. note::